-Sounds when the key is left in the ignition and the driver's door is opened.
+Headlamps on warning chime: Sounds when the headlamps or parking lamps are on, the ignition is off (the key is not in the ignition) and the driver's door is opened.

-Door ajar warning chime

-Sounds when any door or liftgate is opened (or not fully closed).
+Door ajar warning chime: Sounds when any door or liftgate is opened (or not fully closed).